 A year later (from 26th May to 6th June 2014) the MSB14 experimental field campaign took place at the same site.
-Continuous measurements in Ses Covetes (red cross in Figure 1) were taken from a surface weather station (high-frequency sampling sensors, sonic), a multicopter and a tethered balloon during the 5 IOPs (see description in Figure 2).
+Continuous measurements in Ses Covetes (red cross in Figure 1b) were taken from a surface weather station (high-frequency sampling sensors, sonic), a multicopter and a tethered balloon during the 5 IOPs (see description in Figure 2).
 Due to the strength of the turbulence in the mature phase of the SB, only vertical soundings were sampled during the night-time and the morning and evening transitions (Figure 2).
 In order to further understand the observations, a high-resolution mesoscale simulation was done with a similar setup used for the MSB13 case: 2 nested domains (at 5 km and 1km resolutions).
-Besides, a third domain was taken, centered in the Campos basin at 250 x 250 m resolution (see Figure 1).
+Besides, a third domain was taken, centered in the Campos basin at 250 x 250 m resolution (see Figure 1b).

-Preliminary results of the organization of the flow at lower levels for IOP3 are shown in Figure 3.
-It is found that during night-time the air flows out of the island due to the combined effect of the LB and downslope winds and a similar interaction happens during the day.
-Although all model domains behave similarly, the flow is more realistic at 250m resolution where the topography is better reproduced.
+The modelled organization of the flow at lower levels for IOP3 is shown in Figure 3.
+It is found that during night-time the air flows out of the island due to the combined effect of the LB and downslope winds and a similar interaction happens during the day (SB interacts with upslope winds).
+Although all model domains behave similarly, the organization of the flow is more realistic at 250m resolution where the topography is better reproduced.

-The verification of the runs is a work still in progress but Figure 4 shows the first attempts to compare the multicopter and tethered balloon temperatures to those obtained from the model in Ses Covetes.
+To verify the model results they are compared to the multicopter and tethered balloon temperatures sampled in Ses Covetes (Figure 4).
 It is found that the model is able to reproduce the thermal structure during the morning and evening transitions.
-However, it fails to reproduce the strong surface cooling during night-time (as previously described in Jiménez et al., 2016a for the MSB13 studied case).
-The modelled surface temperature gradient between land and sea is similar to the one reported from satellite (MODIS and Meteosat) indicating that the model is able to capture this temperature difference (Figures 5 and 6), one of the main process to start and maintain the sea-breeze.
+However, it fails to reproduce the strong surface cooling during night-time (as previously described in Jiménez et al., 2016 for the MSB13 studied case).
+The modelled surface temperature gradient between land and sea is similar to the one reported from satellite (MODIS and Meteosat) indicating that the model is able to capture this temperature difference (Figures 5 and 6), one of the main process to start and maintain the seabreeze.
 Comparing the model outputs to other sites in the Campos basin (Ses Salines, 1km inland and Porreres, 15km inland) it is seen that the model, especially the inner domain (D3, at 250m resolution) is closer to observations (Figure 4).

 It is important to mention the limitations to verify the model outputs in coastal and mountain regions.
 Terrain and soil uses, among others, change drastically and this variability is not included in the surface databases that models typically use.
 This fact can explain the differences between the model and single-point observations or satellite-derived products.
-These results are under discussion and a manuscript is in preparation to be submitted during 2016.
+These results are under discussion and a manuscript is in preparation.